AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ```

 {% aside %}
-  Since these commands do not alter Git's index, you will not see any changes staged for a commit.
+  Since these commands do not alter line endings in your repo, you will not see any changes staged for a commit.
 Think of this as "silently" refreshing the line endings in your working tree.
 {% endaside %}

-You'll notice that this command differs from `git add --renormalize .`, which we previously used to update line endings in Git's *index*.
+You'll notice that this command differs from `git add --renormalize .`, which we previously used to update line endings in the local repo.
 Now, we're updating line endings in the *working tree* to reflect our `eol` preferences.
 If you now you run `git ls-files --eol`, you should see `i/lf w/crlf` for any files matching the specified pattern.

 {% aside %}
   Under the hood, the `eol` attribute also implies `text` with no value, so it's the same as doing `*.bat text eol=crlf` in this example.
 [Prior to Git 2.10.0](https://github.com/git/git/blob/master/Documentation/RelNotes/2.10.0.txt#L248), there was a bug where `text=auto eol=crlf` implied `text eol=crlf`—that is, the auto-text-detection algorithm didn't work.
 This has now been fixed, so `text=auto` can safely be used with `eol`.
 {% endaside %}

-One final note: In the recommended `.gitattributes` file, we used `* text=auto` to mark all text files for end-of-line normalization to `LF` once they're checked into Git's index.
+One final note: In the recommended `.gitattributes` file, we used `* text=auto` to mark all text files for end-of-line normalization to `LF` once they're staged in Git's index.
 We could've also done `* text=auto eol=lf`, although these two are not identical.
-Like I mentioned before, if you only use `* text=auto`, you may still see some `CRLF` line endings locally in Git's working tree; this is okay and is working as expected.
+Like I mentioned before, if you only use `* text=auto`, you may still see some `CRLF` line endings locally in your working tree; this is okay and is working as expected.
 If you don't want this, you can enforce `* text=auto eol=lf` instead.
 However, this is usually not necessary because the main concern is about what line endings make it into the index and your repo.

 ### Summary: Git Config vs. `.gitattributes`